optsuite/O2O/README.md

 We hope that the package is useful for your application.
 If you have any bug reports or comments, please feel free to email one of the toolbox authors:

-- Zhonglin Xie, zlxie at pku.edu.cn
+- Zhonglin Xie, zlxie@pku.edu.cn
 - Wotao Yin, wotao.yin@alibaba-inc.com
-- Zaiwen Wen, wenzw at pku.edu.cn
+- Zaiwen Wen, wenzw@pku.edu.cn

 ## Reference
 [Zhonglin Xie, Wotao Yin, Zaiwen Wen, O2O: ODE-based Learning to Optimize, arXiv:2307.00783, 2023.](https://arxiv.org/abs/2307.00783)